-Dr. Bishouno Bhowmick

-Department of Pharmacology & GP American University of Barbados School of Medicine, Barbados-BB11100.
-Email: shimul\ssmc@yahoo.com managing these responses, and regulatory implications.
+Dr. Bishouno Bhowmick Department of Pharmacology & GP American University of Barbados School of Medicine, Barbados-BB11100.
+Email: shimul\ssmc@yahoo.com Contact no: +1-246-8284132 managing these responses, and regulatory implications.
 In addition, we cover recent advances in immunogenicity prediction and monitoring, as well as the issues associated with immunogenicity in emerging medication classes.
 The review looks at real-world examples that show how immunogenicity may significantly affect pharmacokinetics and pharmacodynamics.
-Additionally discussed are the regulatory standards governing the assessment of immunogenicity and the necessity of incorporating this data into regulatory filings.
-Lastly, future studies on immunogenicity will have an impact on the therapeutic impact landscape, which will have consequences for patient-centered care and precision medicine.
+Additionally discussed are the regulatory standards governing the assessment of immunogenicity will have an impact on the therapeutic impact landscape, which will have consequences for patient-centered care and precision medicine.